LLNL/axom/src/components/spio/docs/sphinx/core_concepts.rst

 and IOManager organizes the output so that each file receives data from a roughly equal number of ranks.
-The files containing the data from the group will have names of the format "file_string/file_string_*******.suffix", with a 7-digin integer value identifying the files from 0 to num_files-1, and the suffix indicating the file format according tot he protocol argument.
+The files containing the data from the group will have names of the format "file_string/file_string_*******.suffix", with a 7-digit integer value identifying the files from 0 to num_files-1, and the suffix indicating the file format according to the protocol argument.
 Additionally write() will produce a root file with the name file_string.root that holds some bookkeeping data about the other files and can also receive extra user-specified data.